Can stable and accurate neural networks be computed? -- On the barriers of deep learning and Smale's 18th problem: Fundamental barriers

-{\it Given a collection $\Omega$ of such pairs $(A, \mathcal{S})$, does there exists a neural network approximating the mapping $\Xi$, and can it be trained by an algorithm?} \end{displayquote} To make this question precise, we first note that $A$ and the elements in $\mathcal{S}$ will typically never be exact, but can be approximated to arbitrary precision.
-This would be the case if, for example, $A$ was a subsampled discrete cosine transform.
-Thus, we can access approximations $\{y_{k,n}\}_{k=1}^R\subset\mathbb{Q}[i]^m$ and $A_n\in\mathbb{Q}[i]^{m\times N}$ such that
+\textbf{Question: }\textit{Given a collection $\Omega$ of such pairs $(A, \mathcal{S})$, does there exists a neural network approximating $\Xi_j$, and if so, can such an approximation be trained by an algorithm?} To make this question precise, note that $A$ and samples in $\mathcal{S}$ will typically never be exact, but can be approximated/stored to arbitrary precision.
+For example, this would occur if $A$ was a subsampled discrete cosine transform.
+Thus, we assume access to rational approximations $\{y_{k,n}\}_{k=1}^R$ and $A_n$ with